Vaibhav-crux/omnify-booking-api/README.md

 - **Timezone**: All datetime fields use UTC (e.g., `2025-06-10T10:00:00Z`).
 - **Security**: Passwords are hashed using `passlib` with bcrypt.
 Tokens are signed with `PyJWT`.

-For issues, check logs in `app/logging/config.py` or contact the developer.
+For issues, check logs in `app/logging/config.py`.